Skip to main content

 Figure \(\PageIndex{3}\): Synthesis of sucrose in plants.

-We have seen the enzymes that catalyze these reactions through G1P before in the glycolytic and gluconeogenesis pathways.
+We have seen the enzymes that catalyze these reactions by forming G1P before in the glycolytic and gluconeogenic pathways.
 Glucose-1-phosphate is then converted to UDP-glucose, which reacts with fructose-6-phosphate to form sucrose 6-phosphate and UDP, catalyzed by the enzyme sucrose 6-phosphate synthase.
-The last reaction is the hydrolysis of sucrose 6-phosphate by sucrose 6-phosphatase, which allows the export and transport of sucrose.
+The last reaction is the hydrolysis of sucrose 6-phosphate by sucrose 6-phosphatase, which enables the export of sucrose.

 In the reaction scheme above, G1P is converted to UDP-Glc through the following reaction: